 Taking care of your wheel stripper helps to prolong the life of the acid, allowing it to strip effectively, giving the stripper increased longevity.

+Taking care of your wheel stripper helps to prolong the life of the acid, allowing it to strip effectively, giving the stripper increased longevity.
 It is important to remove the paint flakes in your acid regularly to keep the wheel stripper at its most effective.
 Even without a wheel in the solution, your wheel stripper can be degraded by excessive amounts of paint flakes in the wheel stripping acid.
 Some paints contain aluminium pigments, meaning the acid continues to attack the flakes, causing the solution to lose strength prematurely.
-Removing these with a mesh sieve will help keep your acid at its best for longer.
+Removing these using our Paint Flake Scoop is the easiest way to maintain your tank.

+Unfortunately, evaporation is the nature of the beast, being a solvent-based product.
+There is no better way to slow down evaporation than a quality, good sealing lid for your tank that should only be removed when parts are put into and taken out of the tank.
 It is possible to use technical oils to reduce evaporation, however in our extensive experience in the paint stripping industry, the addition of oils / grease in the process is undesirable, since the potential problems (for example blast media contamination and recoating issues) negates any gains in chemical savings made.
-NEVER use water as a seal.
+NEVER use water as a seal (see our Facebook feed for a post and photos showing the damage water in acid can cause to parts).
 Evaporation retarders can even complicate the disposal process.

 Disposing of Waste Chemical

-You can be under no illusion that a chemical strong enough to strip paint and powder-coating from an alloy wheel often in under half an hour is extremely strong and dangerous, and is something you DO NOT want to come into direct contact with.
-Our workshop staff wear full PPE, which includes:
+You can be under no illusion that a chemical strong enough to strip paint and powder-coating from an alloy wheel often in under half an hour is extremely strong and dangerous and is something you DO NOT want to come into direct contact with.

 Burns – what to do (refer to the label and seek medical advice)